dcsaorg/DCSA-EBL/README.md

   - Click 'JSON Resolved' to download.

 - Generate schemas:
-  - Open a terminal in the directory of aforementioend downloaded API file.
+  - Open a terminal in the directory of aforementioned downloaded API file.
   - Run `openapi2schema -i path/to/api.json > shipping-instruction.json` command.
   - Open `shipping-instruction.json` in a text editor.
   - In the JSON to go `/v2/shipping-instructions/{shippingInstructionReference} > {} get > {} responses > {} 200`.